atkinsonholly/one-on-one-contracts/README.md

 - Digital identity, autonomy and sentience, digital personhood
 - Generally playing around with tech and seeing what happens
 - Current implementation status
-- All of the features in v0.1 have been implemented

 ## OneOnOne Authors